ranrotx/habd.as/_pages/about.md

 {% include travels.html %}

-While my travels are not extensive (compared to some people), I have gotten the opportunity to explore a lot of the United States as well as a few other countries.
-Long-term I am looking to grow this list in the future.

 The map above is places that I've spent meaningful time.
 It would be much longer if I included places where I had a connecting flight or was just driving through.
 That would make for an interesting data exercise, but unfortunately I don't have those data points and would probably miss something in the process.

+I strongly believe that vacations and travel make for the best investments!
+Here's what I have planned for the future

+- Copenhagen
+- Milan to Lucern by train
+- Croatia
+- South Africa
+- New Zealand
+- Tasmania

 ## Photography

 Being a technical person, photography lends itself to providing a creative outlet.
 I originally started my photographic journey in 2008 with the purchase of a Canon 40d.
-Since then, I have realized that I value the ability to travel light and I've made the move to a mirrorless Sony a6000.
-I hope to highlight some of the work that I've done in the near future on this site.
+I also went through a phase where I wanted to travel light and made the move to a mirrorless Sony a6000.
+I finally got into the full-frame game with a Sony a7riii that is now my main camera.
+I haven't settled on a site (or method) for fully showcasing my work, but I do post pics from time-to-time on my [Instagram](https://www.instagram.com/ronnie.eichler/) account.